 Amazon Web Services

-Amazon Web Services is a grant awarder dedicated to empowering nonprofit organizations to leverage technology to advance their goals.
-The AWS has two grant programs that nonprofits can apply to, both aiming to help fundraisers move their research and marketing to the cloud so that they can innovate quickly and at a lower cost.
+Amazon Web Services’ IMAGINE Grant is dedicated to empowering nonprofit organizations to leverage technology to advance their goals.
+AWS has two grant programs that nonprofits can apply to, both aiming to help fundraisers move their research and marketing to the cloud so that they can innovate quickly and at a lower cost.
 Award packages can range from $30,000 to $150,000 in unrestricted financial support.

 Bank of America